avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-windows/create-a-c-plus-console-app-in-visual-studio.md

 ---
-title: Create a C++ Console App in Visual Studio
+title: Create a C++ Console App in Visual Studio on Windows
 metadata:
     description: This topic describes the steps needed to configure a C++ console application in Visual Studio.
 taxonomy:
     category: docs
 ---

-# Create a Console App in Visual Studio
+# Create a Console App in Visual Studio on Windows

 This topic describes the steps needed to configure a C++ Console App in Visual Studio.
-These steps have been verified to work with Visual Studio 2022 Community Edition, on Windows 11 Pro (22H2).
+These steps have been verified to work with Visual Studio 2022 Community Edition, on Windows 11 (22H2).

 ## Create the Visual Studio project